-Limit television, video games, and all screen time to a maximum of 2 hours a day
+Limit television, video games, and all recreational screen time to a maximum of 2 hours a day.
+Break up screen time by getting up and moving every hour.

 For every 30 minutes in front of a screen, do 10-15 minutes of physical activity.